 Make the Best Financial Decisions for Your Move to Portugal

 Portugal isn’t the most expensive place to live, but it’s not the cheapest either.
 Still, it’s one of the most attractive expat destinations and our founder David living there in Porto is proof enough!
 Portugal offers everything expats look for, such as great quality of life, a lower cost of living, tax advantages, and an amazing climate.
 That said, making the right financial decisions as an expat is important for your success in a new country.

 We recommend speaking to a relocation expert to help you get the best deals on housing and accommodation according to your unique situation.
 For instance, even as Portugal is more affordable in terms of real estate, what a good apartment means to you may be different from what it means to another.
 Are you concerned about amazing views from your windows or having amenities like air conditioners, dishwashers, heat, and full-sized refrigerators?
 Not all apartments come with these, no matter the location in Portugal.

-Every expat, novice or experienced, can use the consulting services of Expat Empire to seize the advantage of “local” knowledge, pick the right accommodation in the right city, and plan your move down to the tiniest details.
-Our extensive partner network can also give you help on the ground where you need it.
-If you have questions or need more information about how far your unique budget can go when living in Portugal as an expat, consider our Consulting Services and schedule your Free Consultation Call today.
+Every expat, novice or experienced, can our consulting services and Expat Tools to seize the advantage of “local” knowledge, pick the right accommodation in the right city, and plan your move down to the tiniest details.